31core/anicat-rs/README.md

 * Cross platform
 * Register-based virtual machine

+## Universal VM
+It sounds like JVM or WASI, right?
+But JVM isn't a low-level VM, and WebAssembly is a 32bit VM, we aimed to develop a universal and low-level VM that can run on every platform.

 ## Bugs & Reports
-You can report a bug or share your ideas by email `im31core@yandex.com`.
+You can report a bug or share your ideas by email `31core@tutanota.com`.